Alert Monitors

 Alert monitors

 An alert monitor is a combination of an alert group (users and webhooks) and an alert trigger that is configured for an instance.
-When you add an alert monitor to an instance, you specify when the monitor should be triggered, and which alert group(s) should be notified in the event of a trigger firing.
+When you add an alert monitor to an instance, you specify when it should trigger and which alert group(s) to notify when a trigger fires.

 Note that if your instances are configured to use a shared endpoint and a preprocess flow, an alert monitor cannot be assigned to the preprocess flow since the preprocess flow runs independently of any deployed instance.